wcgordon1/TustinRecruiting/src/content/jobs/tr-ai-product-manager-san-diego-ai-p-qo41be.md

 position: AI Product Manager
 description: >-
-  Join our innovative Healthcare Tech company as a 100% Remote AI Product Manager, where you'll lead the development of cutting-edge digital health platforms and medical software solutions.
+  Join our innovative Healthcare Tech company as a 100% Remote AI Product Manager, where you'll lead the development of cuttingedge digital health platforms and medical software solutions.
 Based in San Diego, CA, our organization is at the forefront of healthcare analytics, leveraging artificial intelligence to revolutionize patient care and streamline healthcare operations.

-  ## Position Overview

-  As an AI Product Manager, you will play a pivotal role in driving the success of our digital health solutions.
-With 5-8 years of experience, you'll work remotely within a US-based team, engaging with ...
+Position Overview As an AI Product Manager, you will play a pivotal role in driving the success of our digital health solutions.
+  With 58 years of experience, you'll work remotely within a USbased team, engaging with ...
 location: 'San Diego, CA'
 team: Software
 schedule: Standard Business Hours